jamieleecho/coco-tools/README.decb-to-b09.md

   DECB programs that use close to 8KB of space may not run properly.
 * `HPUT` ignores the end pixels and instead always draws the same shape specified by `HGET`.
 XOR is added as a drawing action.
-* `VAL` will raise an error when a non-numeric value is given instead of returning 0.

 ## Unsupported Color BASIC constructs
 * These constructs are NOT supported by decb-to-b09: